wmayner/pyphi/docs/examples/magic_cut.rst

    >>> pyphi.distance.hamming_emd(repertoire, cut_repertoire)
    0.0

-Next, lets look at the cut subsystem to understand how the new concept comes into existence.
+Next, let's look at the cut subsystem to understand how the new concept comes into existence.

    >>> ABC = (0, 1, 2)